-Chad Bilsborougn - Senior Operator - 4

 Q: A:

 What do you perceive as problems?
 Everything.

 Comment: Chad appreciates a holistic approach to

-- problem solving rather than quick fixes.
+problem solving rather than quick fixes.

 Q: A:

 What works well?
 Watson Marlow parasol pump for chemical

 feed.
 33:1 turnout ratio.

 Q: A:

 What are critical needs?
-Staffing needs space.
+1. Staffing needs space.

 2. State reporting is becoming more of a

 challenge.
-1 cuvet needed originally,
+I cuvet needed originally,

 now 3 are required.

 3. Supply storage is insufficient.
 Need

 more room for "ph buffers" and

-'pillow packets".
+0 pillow packets".

-Q: A:

-Describe lab needs.
-If the desks were out of the way, there would
+Q: Describe leb needs A: If the desks were out of the way, there would

-be sufficient lab space.
+Describe lab lieeds. he sufficient lab space.
 Storage would also be

+sufficient if desks were moved out

-sufficient if desks were moved out.
+sumclent if desks were moved out.

 The furnace is not being used.

-5

-There is oxygen piped into the laboratory but
+There is any can mined into the laboratory but

+net used

 not used.

-There is a need for compressed air.
+There is a need for compressed air

-1

 Need more counter space.

 Q: A:

 Describe locker needs.
 Need more toilets and a shower.

 Except for the two narrow lockers, the wide

 lockers store both dirty and clean clothes.

-O: A:
+Q: A:

 Describe laundry situation.
 Laundry is done individually, not collectively.

 Adding another washer and dryer would be

 helpful.

-norprun

-Slope of steps above current location prevents
+Stope of steps above current location prevents

-stacking.

-0: A:
+0: stacking.

+A: It shill be beloched to be seen be the series of

-Any concerns decontaminating when A. It will be helpful to have both a mud room
+Any concerns decontaminating when it will be nelptul to have both a mud room

 returning to the plant? and wet storage.

-returning to the plant? and wet storage.

-Need to add a shower fixture.
+Need to add a shower fixture

 Regularly staff will be exposed to splashing of sodium bisulfite and 12% sodium hypochlorite.
 The drops (pointing to examples) produce white spots on clothing.
 Q: Is noise an issue?
-A: The noise levels in the shop and biosolids car be bothersome.
+A: The noise levels in the shop and biosolids can be bothersome.
 Q: Describe the parking concerns.
 A: There is no proper place to store the vactor truck.
-The trip to Redwood Sanitary Landfill can take up to 1 1⁄2 hours.
+The trip to Redwood Sanitary Landfill can take up to 1 1/2 hours.
 Discussed the possibility of removing a tree, landscaping and side walk, and building a screened pull through parking stall parallel along Mar West Street.
 Advocated for a wash rack with spray jets to wash out containment vessel.
 Currently the vactor truck is parked at the far end of the plant along Mar West Street.
 Q: Do you have any solutions in mind for some of the problems?
 A: The Bank of America building would solve a lot of problems.
 This would be a valuable asset.
 Location for board meetings, storage, record storage, and administration staff offices.
 Collections staff could be also based here.
 Parking lot could easily have a big truck wash.
 This kind of a move could free up space for a properly sized locker room at the plant.
 Q: Do you have any solutions in mind for some of the problems? (continued).
 A: